Statement: Regional student loan credit experiment

 in Norway.
 However, has the model produced the desired result in Norway as well, and

+has the experiment really been useful?
 Or is there so much money embedded in the

 system that it is more profitable to try to develop the system further than to abolish it.